EconometricInstitute/feb22012-programming-website/data/week2/3-reading-and-writing.md

 }
 ```

 As you can see, we have added a call to the PrintWriter's flush method.
-The PrintWriter maintains a buffer.
+The PrintWriter maintains a buffer, as it is typically more efficien to write a lot of data to a storage device at once.
 If we want to be sure that all printed data is actually written to the file, we should call flush().
 If the program crashes before the file is closed, non-flushed data may not have been written to the file.
 When the PrintWriter is closed, the flush method is called automatically.
-Since we have used the PrintWriter inside a `try-with-recourses` environment, the PrintWriter would already have closed after the flush line, thus automatically calling it.
+Since we have used the PrintWriter inside a `try-with-resources` environment, the PrintWriter would already have closed after the flush line, thus automatically calling it.
 Here, the flush() call is thus just for demonstration purposes, but it is good to know that you should remember to close or flush a PrintWriter if you keep a file open for a longer time.

 <programming-exercise name='Saveable Dictionary (4 parts)' nocoins='true' tmcname='part11-Part11_13.SaveableDictionary'>